Check if your claim is eligible before you apply

 How your claim will be assessed

-You can find further information on how claims are considered by an independent medical assessor on the VDPS claim process page.
+You can find further information on how claims are considered by a medical assessor on the VDPS claim process page.

-If you receive benefits and you live in the Isle of Man or Northern Ireland
+If you receive benefits and you live in Northern Ireland or the Isle of Man

-A Vaccine Damage Payment can affect your benefits and entitlements if you live in the Isle of Man or Northern Ireland.
+A Vaccine Damage Payment can affect your benefits and entitlements if you live in Northern Ireland or the Isle of Man.

 If you receive benefits and your claim is successful, you must tell the office that deals with your benefit or tax credit claim.
 You can get contact details from letters they have sent you.